 The claims are 100% owned by Eagle Plains with no underlying royalties or encumbrances with the exception of two mineral claims that carry a 1% NSR.

-- Host to shallow VMS mineralization with a historic resource* and potential for structural repeats
+- Host to shallow VMS mineralization with an NI 43-101 compliant resource and potential for structural repeats

 - Excellent regional geology highly prospective for VMS mineralization